 Instructions

-- In a food processor add cream cheese and goat cheese.
+- In a food processor add cream cheese, goat cheese, garlic powder and basil.
 Blend until combined.

 - Place goat cheese mixture in refrigerator to cool for 20 minutes.